 - Flooring.
 Do you want hardwood, porcelain tile, or cork floors in your kitchen?
 You'll want to think about the required maintenance and durability of each option.

 - Vent Hood Options.
 What kind of style, material, and finish do you want for the vent hood in your kitchen?

 - Other Design Features.
 Do you want to incorporate open shelving or a butler's pantry into your kitchen's design?

-Whether you are ready for a full kitchen remodel or just an update, we are here to help you through the process.
+Whether you are ready for a full kitchen to remodel or just an update, we are here to help you through the process.

 - We initially meet with you in your existing kitchen to determine how you currently use your kitchen, what you really like about it, and what will be the most efficient use of space.

-- After we have developed a plan, we will then do a walk-through with our building trades team members.
+- After we have developed a plan, we will do a walk-through with our building trades team members.
 This allows us to give you an exact price for your project.

 - We review the plan with you, recapping the feedback and insights from our team members.
 We do this to address any potential challenges before the project starts.

 - As we head to production, we provide you with an expectation of when the project will start, when it will end, and what will happen in the interval between those two points.